Posts by Southwestern College

-Posted April 23rd, 2018 by & filed under Student & Alumni Stories, Art Therapy at SWC, Where Do Southwestern College Grads Work?.
+Posted April 23rd, 2018 by & filed under Art Therapy at SWC, Student & Alumni Stories, Where do SWC Grads Work.

 I have been honored to serve the Nambé Pueblo community since October 2013.
 The reasons for my arrival to the little reservation nestled in a corner of the Sangre de Cristo mountains and hidden behind the winding backroads between Pojoaque and Chimayo, continue to be veiled in a mystery that deepens each day.
 I began…